joseortiz3/turkey_calculator/README.md

 The program will estimate when the turkey is safe to eat (reduction of 6.5D in salmonella)

 While this is based on accepted food safety science, I make absolutely no warranty that this calculator ensures your turkey is safe to eat.
-In particular, it is very important you find the coldest part of the turkey.